sammiet03/Networking-Projects/README.md

 # Networking-Projects
-#### Hello, here are some of the labs I have completed to help myself learn basic networking concepts and to study for the CCNA exam!
-As well as demonstrate my knowledge on fundamental computer networking topics.
-- All of these topics will have the configurations I have done during the labs.
+#### Hello, here are some of the labs I have completed to learn the networking concepts on the CCNA.
+To demonstrate my knowledge I have shared the configurations I have completed while working on labs for each of the topics below.

 ##### [Basic Configuration of a Switch and Router](https://github.com/sammiet03/Networking-Projects/blob/main/Basic%20Configuration%20of%20a%20Switch%20and%20Router/Basic%20Configuration%20of%20a%20Switch%20and%20Router.md)